derek-knox/Notes/flux.md

 > "React, but for data" - Daniel Earwicker

 `mobx` isn't opionated about how data should be structured where `mobx-state-tree` is.
 With this opionated approach it supports:
-- snapshots and thus timetraveling
+- snapshots (useful for timetraveling)
-- hot module reloading support
+- hot module reloading support (changing app source code functionality in real-time)
+- clone (useful for delaying sync of drafts/edits)
 - replayable actions
 - middleware
-- clone (useful for delaying sync of drafts/edits)
 - classical inheritence via `types.compose`

 ## ngrx